 You can have hepatitis B and not know it.
 You may not have symptoms.
 If you do, they can make you feel like you have the flu.
 As long as you have the virus, you can spread it to others.

-What happens when your child has hepatitis B?
+What happens when you have hepatitis B?

 What are the symptoms?